Proof of Delivery and Retrieval

 Together, they implement a complete workflow:

-- The POST endpoint validates, creates three entities in one transaction, and returns a lightweight response
+- The POST endpoint validates input, delegates to service, and returns a lightweight response

-- The GET endpoint retrieves the full confirmation with the calculated on-time metric
+- The GET endpoint delegates to service for full confirmation with calculated on-time metric

 Key Takeaways

-.Include()to eager-load the one-to-one DeliveryConfirmation relationship - On-time calculation compares
+.Include()to eager-load the one-to-one DeliveryConfirmation relationship - On-time calculation in the service compares

-.Datevalues, stripping time components - Base64 signature data is stored as a plain string and returned only in the GET response
+.Datevalues, stripping time components - Base64 signature data is stored as a plain string and returned in the detailed DTO

 - 409 Conflict is the correct status for duplicate confirmation attempts